maodijim/flutter-webrtc-server/README.md

 ## Usage
 - Clone the repository, run `npm install`.
 - Run `npm start` and open https://your_sever_ip_or_domain:8086 to use html5 demo.
-- If you need to test mobile app, please check the [webrtc-flutter-demo](https://github.com/cloudwebrtc/flutter-webrtc-demo).

 ## Note
 This example can only be used for LAN testing.
 If you need to use it in a production environment, you need more testing and and deploy an available turn server.